 This exercise helps get the blood flowing around your body and loosens tension around your lower back and hips.

 Drink plenty of water throughout the day to stay hydrated.
-Take regular breaks to move around, and use your lunch hour to get some fresh air if you can.
-Look after your body at work not only helps you fight fatigue, but it will also let your better enjoy your evenings and weekends to the fullest.
+Take regular breaks to move around, and use your lunch hour to take a breather from work.
+Looking after your body at work not only helps you fight fatigue, but it will also let your better enjoy your evenings and weekends to the fullest.

 Consult a doctor if you are already experiencing any neck or back pain.
 A physiotherapist can also advise on how to do these exercises can help prevent and manage your symptoms without worsening it.